 Officers’ research grants

-Officers’ research grants on improving the use of research evidence are a separate funding mechanism for smaller projects with budgets ranging from $5,000 to $50,000.
+Officers’ research grants on reducing inequality are a separate funding mechanism for smaller projects with budgets ranging from $5,000 to $50,000.
 Some are stand-alone projects; others build off larger projects.
 The budget should be appropriate for the activities proposed.
 Projects involving secondary data analysis are typically at the lower end of the budget range, whereas projects involving new data collection and sample recruitment can be at the higher end.

 Submissions for the Officers’ research grants will be accepted on the January 9, 2020 and August 4, 2020 deadlines.
 Letters of inquiry for the Officer’s research grants will not be accepted for the May 6, 2020 deadline.

 Similar to the major grants program, we encourage research projects led by African American, Latinx, Native American, and Asian American researchers.
 Early career scholars are also encouraged to apply for these grants as a way to build their research programs.

 Grants are made to organizations, not individuals.
 Grants are limited, without exception, to tax-exempt organizations.
 A copy of the Internal Revenue Service tax-exempt status determination letter is required from each applying organization.
 We do not support or make contributions to building funds, fundraising drives, endowment funds, general operating budgets, or scholarships.